Andrew Bogut: Milwaukee Bucks (2005–2012)

 Bogut was selected by the Milwaukee Bucks with the first overall pick in the 2005 NBA draft, becoming the first Australian player and the second Utah player (the first being Bill McGill) to be drafted number one overall.
 As a rookie in 2005–06, he earned All-Rookie First Team honours and finished third in votes for the NBA Rookie of the Year Award.
 He played in all 82 regular season games for the Bucks in his first season, averaging 9.4 points and 7.0 rebounds per game.

 Bogut's second season in the league was cut short after he sprained his left foot and was put on the injured reserve for the final 15 games.
 He had previously played in 153 consecutive games.
 He improved his numbers in 2006–07 to 12.3 points and 8.8 rebounds per game.

 In the 2007–08 NBA season, Bogut set career-highs in points (14.3), rebounds (9.8), blocks (1.7), steals (0.8) and minutes (34.9) per game.
 He tallied a career-high 29 points against the Phoenix Suns in December and finished 9th in the NBA in blocks, 11th in rebounding and 12th in double-doubles (38).
 He started in 78 games for the Bucks, missing just four games through injury.

+In the 2008 offseason, Bogut signed a five-year, $60 million extension that would keep him under contract through the 2013–14 season.
+The deal also had $12.5 million in possible incentives.